Rhode to Regenerative

 Healthy rivers are essential for both agricultural and coastal ecosystems, yet farm runoff can threaten water quality, fisheries, and marine habitats.
 This panel will explore how investing in riparian buffers—vegetated areas along waterways—can serve as a natural solution for filtering pollutants, stabilizing shorelines, and protecting coastal ecosystems from excess nutrients and sedimentation.
 Experts discuss successful riparian restoration projects, funding opportunities, and strategies for scaling solutions.

-• Speakers: Brett Hundley (Agroforestry Partners), Ben Crocket (Berkshire Ag Fund), Ken Ayars, (RI Department of Environmental Management), Paul Young (Conservation Resource Partners)
+• Speakers: Brett Hundley (Agroforestry Partners), Ben Crocket (Berkshire Agricultural Ventures), Ken Ayars, (RI Department of Environmental Management), Paul Young (Conservation Resource Partners)

 • Speaker: Austin Unhruh (Trees for Graziers)